dingledoink/babot/README.md

-# BenchApp Bot
+# BenchApp Bot (Verbose Logging Version)

-Cloud-based bot to log in, scrape the schedule, and return game info.
+Bot to scrape BenchApp game schedule with extra logging for debugging on Render.

-## Deploy on Render
+## Render Setup

 1. Upload this repo to GitHub
 2. Go to Render.com and create a new Web Service
-3. Use the following:
+3. Paste in your repo link and set:
    - Build Command: `npm install`
    - Start Command: `node index.js`
-4. Set the environment variables:
+4. Set environment variables:
    - BENCHAPP_EMAIL
    - BENCHAPP_PASS
-5. Visit `/scrape` to fetch game data
+5. Deploy and watch the Logs tab for detailed build/runtime feedback